Home

 Will taking unpaid leave affect my annual leave entitlement and other benefits?

 Yes.
-Unpaid leave will impact your annual leave entitlement (pro-rated based on months worked), salary (no pay during unpaid leave), and potentially other benefits as outlined in your contract or company policies.
+Unpaid leave will impact your annual leave entitlement (pro-rated based on months worked), salary (no pay during leave), and potentially other benefits as outlined in your contract or company policies.

 How does unpaid leave affect my CPF contributions and employment rights?

-During unpaid leave:
+During the leave:

 • No CPF contributions: CPF contributions are not made as no wages are paid.